KrakenMInitials/golang-map-reduce/instructions.md

 # Assignment 1: MapReduce
+# DISCLAIMER
-Instructions provided by instructor of Fall 2018 Columbia University Graduate class COMS 4113 (unknown to me) This instructions.md and src/main folder was pulled from Github user Zefeng-Liu https://github.com/Columbia-COMS-4113-Fall-18/assignments
+Instructions provided by instructor of Fall 2018 Columbia University Graduate class COMS 4113 (unknown to me) who in turn based it off MIT 6.824.
-All other work is original and created by self (Moe Aung @KrakenMInitials)
+Folder "6.824" is cloned directly from source at MIT and "MIT 6.824 Lab1_MapReduce.html" is the official html page of the course assignment.
+This instructions.md and src/main folder was pulled from Github user Zefeng-Liu https://github.com/Columbia-COMS-4113-Fall-18/assignments
+All rights reserved goes to the respective parties.
+I (KrakenMInitials) simply followed the course instructions.

 ### Introduction